gsoertsz/gsoertsz.github.io/_posts/2023-09-11-awesome-python-packaging.md

 ### Producing packages in a continuous delivery context

 Continuous delivery distinguishes strongly between software release and software deployment.
 For example, v1.0.2 can be created, and may not be deployed to production (or any environment) until days, weeks or months later.
 In the mean time the software is published to a Binary Artefact Management system, awaiting the moment its downloaded by a deployment pipeline and deployed into a target runtime environment for whatever purpose (testing, production etc).
-Obviously, the longer the software remains undeployed, the more likely it is to be obsolete, especially in busy development period.
+Obviously, the longer the software remains undeployed, the more likely it is to be obsolete, especially in busy development periods.
 While we might wish for high frequency deployment of small increments of software, in an enterprise context we can only deploy as fast as IT governance and change management ceremonies will allow.

 Regardless, there may be sensible points at which functionality should be merged to a release line in SCM, and the software be made ready for release.
 Conceptually we want all our repositories to emit a stream of technology-specific, versioned, installable/deployable artefacts.
 The following requirements should also be met.